 Malcolm X Day in Durham?
-Why there won't be a proclamation
+Why there won’t be a proclamation

 Durham activist Howard Fuller founded the short-lived Malcolm X Liberation University in 1969, though it only lasted a year in Durham.
 Fuller, then an Operation Breakthrough organizer, went on to become superintendent of Milwaukee Public Schools in the 1990s and is now a professor at Marquette University.

-The proposed proclamation mentioned Malcolm X's early life and involvement with Nation of Islam but not his visit to Durham nor the university named for him.
-Regardless, there won't be a proclamation, as only the mayor may issue one.
+The proposed proclamation mentioned Malcolm X’s early life and involvement with Nation of Islam but not his visit to Durham nor the university named for him.
+Regardless, Schewel said Monday he had no intent of issuing a proclamation.

-"I have no intention of issuing a proclamation and when I get back into town I’m sure at that point I’ll talk to [Freeman]," Schewel said.

-Freeman and Middleton did not respond to requests for comment by deadline.
+Former Durham Mayor Bill Bell issued a proclamation for Malcolm X in 2003.
+It includes his time in the Nation of Islam as well as his resignation from it.
+That proclamation also said that Malcolm X “never stopped working to better himself as a converted ex-criminal through his new dedication to religion, self knowledge and his unselfish pursuit of black liberation denoting ‘true brotherhood’ until he was assassinated.”

 Comments